MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-7.0.0/migrate-az-7.0.0.md

 ### `New-AzMetricAlertRuleV2Criteria`
-The type of property 'TimeAggregation' has changed to System.String'
+The type of property 'TimeAggregation' has changed to `System.String`

 ```
 There is no change to the usage.